replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 also not required for the appliance installation experience.

 We'll start with adding the basic Replicated `Application` resource for basic branding, then we'll expand on it a bit.
-We'll create a SIG Application resource as part of that expansion.
+We're going to skip the SIG `Application` for this lab.

 ### Add the Application Manifest